pism/pism/doc/sphinx/getting-started.rst

    ncview ts_g20km_10ka.nc

-The growing time series for ``volume_glacierized`` is shown in Figure :numref:`fig-growing` (right).
+The growing time series for ``volume_glacierized`` is shown in :numref:`fig-growing` (right).
 Recall that our intention was to generate a minimal model of the Greenland ice sheet in approximate steady-state with a steady (constant-in-time) climate.
 The measurable steadiness of the ``volume_glacierized`` time series is a possible standard for steady state (see [EISMINT00]_, for exampe).

 \begin{figure}[ht]
 \includegraphics{ex-growing-thk-g20km}